 Based on the Business Plan and the outcomes of the ORSA risk assessment, (reverse) stress scenarios and their parameters are developed and documented.
-The Board is responsible for identifying the key uncertainties and the related scenarios.
+The MB is responsible for identifying the key uncertainties and the related scenarios.

-Scenario testing, as well as (reverse) stress testing are required for each ORSA.
+Scenario testing, as well as (reverse) stress testing is required for each ORSA.
 When the outcomes of performed stress tests show solvency ratios dropping below 100%, realistic strategies for recovering the solvency ratio will be considered and documented in the ORSA report.
-For NN Leven a capital downstream can only be considered if there is no other feasible management option left.
+One of the management actions is a capital downstream to restore solvency ratio.